Scott McCaig: Conversion

 McCaig was baptised Presbyterian and grew up as a cultural Christian of the Presbyterian and Anglican denominations.
 His first experience in any church was a Catholic wedding.
 After high-school, McCaig spent a year skiing and hiking in Lake Louise, where he first began questioning his belief in the existence of God.

 While attending community college in Kamloops, as a history undergrad, he began dating a devout Catholic woman.
 She and her family, some of which were clergy, stirred McCaig's existential questions.
 After she left for Europe, McCaig dropped several of his college courses to study the existence of God and the divinity of Jesus.
 C.S.
 Lewis' apologetic argument for the divinity of Jesus known as Lewis' trilemma shifted McCaig's interest.
 His study of the revelations of Fatima and Lourdes, and the lives of Faustina Kowalska, Padre Pio and Pope John Paul II affirmed his belief in the divinity of Jesus and the existence of God.

 McCaig then began to seek where to find Jesus out of the thousands of Christian denominations.
 McCaig engaged with members of various Christian denominations in attempts to determine the validity of the five solae.
 These discussions led him to discover the theme of various denominations claiming to be faithful to the doctrine of the early Church Fathers' beliefs and practices, bringing him to study the early Church fathers.
 While studying McCaig began taking RCIA.
 While taking RCIA, before his conversion, McCaig began co-leading the Sacred Heart Cathedral young adults group, with a recent convert.
 McCaig studied Ignatius of Antioch, Pope Clement of Rome, Polycarp and Irenaeus, and saw the existence of apostolic succession, Petrine ministry, real presence of Christ in the Eucharist, intercession of saints, prayer for the dead, church hierarchy in bishops, deacons, priests, and three levels of holy orders.
 McCaig's study of the early Church fathers convinced him to enter into full communion with the Catholic Church receiving the sacraments of confirmation and first communion at Easter Vigil, on April 18, 1987.

 Education

-McCaig has a BA in History from Carelton University, a bachelor’s degree in sacred theology from the Pontifical University of St. Paul University in Ottawa, and a Master's degree in Divinity from St. Augustine’s Seminary and the University of Toronto.
+McCaig has a BA in History from Carleton University, a bachelor’s degree in sacred theology from the Pontifical University of St. Paul University in Ottawa, and a Master's degree in Divinity from St. Augustine’s Seminary and the University of Toronto.